Miracle Cure for Alcoholism

 I chanced to meet a Houston

-physician, William Packard Bonin, who told me he had developed a
+physician, Wilfred Packard Bonin, who told me he had developed a

 cure for alcoholism.
 He was a great storyteller, and laid one on